Millions of Americans Admit to Drunk Driving

 According to Mothers against Drunk Driving, DUI accidents represent about 33 percent of all traffic fatalities.
 However, the state’s decision to pass an all-offender ignition interlock law in 2007 has led to a 36 percent decrease in fatal DUI accidents.

 At Simien & Simien, we believe that all drunk drivers should be held accountable for their actions.
-If you have been hurt in a crash caused by a driver under the influence, contact us for a free legal consultation.
+If you have been hurt in a crash caused by a driver under the influence, contact our Baton Rouge personal injury attorneys for a free legal consultation.